iusrepo/ius.io/docs/LifeCycle.md

 supported by the upstream project.

 On the other hand, IUS packages follow their respective upstream version.
-This is usually isoloated to a supported upstream branch (usually the major.minor version).
+This is usually isolated to a supported upstream branch (usually the major.minor version).
 This makes it unnecessary to backport security fixes, since the latest upstream version typically contains fixes for all known vulnerabilities.
 Once the upstream project declares a version end of life (EOL), IUS moves the